 Like we said, though, both tools will let you access the advanced boot options and other recovery tools if you can’t access them any other way.
 Also, know that the recovery drive backs up the system files necessary to reinstall Windows, but you should not consider it a back up.
 It does not back up your personal files or installed applications.
 So, be sure to keep your PC backed up, as well.

-Creating a Recovery Drive (USB)
+Create a Recovery Drive (USB)

-Creating a System Repair Disc (CD/DVD)
+Create a System Repair Disc (CD/DVD)

-The disc creator will open on the desktop.
-Select the disc-burner drive with a writable CD or DVD in it and click the Create disc button to create a recovery disc.
+In the “Create a system repair disc” window, select the disc-burner drive with a writable CD or DVD inserted into it, and then click the “Create disc” button to create your system repair disc.